Amazon Marketplace

 ARA is Amazon's Retail Analytics tool that provides vendors detailed sales, inventory, and market data.
 It enables analysis of SKU performance, category trends, and competitive dynamics.
 ARA is a premium offering for 1P vendors and critical for strategic planning.

-Open term pageARAP
+Open glossary pageARAP

 Amazon Retail Analytics Premium